William Ruto: Education

-Ruto started his education at Kamagut Primary School, then transferred to Kerotet Primary School—both situated within the Uasin Gishu County; and he sat for his Certificate of Primary Education (CPE) at the latter.
+Ruto started his education at Kamagut Primary School, then transferred to Kerotet Primary School—both situated within the Uasin Gishu County; and he sat for his Certificate of Primary Education at the latter.
 He then proceeded to Wareng Secondary School, still in Uasin Gishu County, and later Kapsabet High School in Nandi County, where he obtained his Ordinary Level and Advanced Level education respectively.

 He then enrolled at the University of Nairobi to pursue Botany and Zoology, graduating in 1990 with a BSc.
 He went on to complete an MSc in Plant Ecology, also from the University of Nairobi.
 The year after his graduation, he enrolled for a Ph.D. at the same university, and after several setbacks, he completed and graduated on 21 December 2018.

 Ruto authored several papers, including one titled Plant Species Diversity and Composition of Two Wetlands in the Nairobi National Park, Kenya.

 During his time in the campus for his undergraduate education, Ruto was an active member of the Christian Union.
 He also served as the Chairman of the University of Nairobi's choir.
 Through his church activities at the University of Nairobi, he met President Daniel arap Moi, who would later introduce him to politics during the 1992 general elections.